JoyCuratoR/About-Tori-Ann-Cheung/README.md

 # 💫About Me :
 Hello I'm Tori-Ann, nice to meet you!
-As a Passionate Data-Obsessed Analyst, who's curiosity ignited a learning journey that has no end, I synthesize complex data into insights and actionable recommendations in a way that professionals understand.
+As an insatiable learner who's curiosity ignited a learning journey that has no end, I design and develop solutions that combines the magic of data and creativity to inform professionals what the data is saying - like a data-whisperer.

+Moreover, I write articles about my data analytics journey and processes, as well as GitHub tutorials for original projects I've done.

 ## In Pursuit of Curiosity | Projects I've Done
 1. Built a [Text Summarizer](https://github.com/JoyCuratoR/PDF-Document-Summarizer) to outline the most important points of research papers in PDF format.